centrahq/api-documentation/user/pages/04.guides/06.payments/02.payment-flows/docs.md

 ---
-title: Shop API payment flows
+title: Shop and Checkout API payment flows
 altTitle: Payment flows
 excerpt: Learn how to properly implement payment flows in your webshop.
 taxonomy: